genesiscommunitysuccess/docs/docs/03_server/10_integration/07_custom-endpoints/03_advanced.md

 ## OpenAPI

 By default, the framework generates a basic OpenAPI specification for all endpoints.
-This includes the path, and schemas of the request and response type, if supported.
-To enable this, you can use the `openapi` block to provide additional information, such as descriptions and examples.
+This includes the path and the schemas of the request and response type (if supported).
+To enable this, use the `openapi` block to provide additional information, such as descriptions and examples.

 We can provide the following information: